kdub1312/ad_clear_pintent/README.md

 * Pinterest-specific descriptions (For Pinterest SEO)
 * Standard Alt text for SEO and Accessibility
 * Disable Pinning on Certain Images
-* Add Pinterest hover icon on images
+* Add Pinterest 'save' hover icon on images
-* Pin hidden images
+* Add ability to Pin hidden images